North & Middle Fork of the Swan River

 Trail Overview

-There are some cool ghost town ruins to see along this trail that ends up at the top of Wise Mountain.
+Along this trail, which ends at the top of Wise Mountain, you can see some cool ghost town ruins.
 Once you clear the timberline, you'll be treated to some simply amazing views.
-The trail is open to unlicensed vehicles and is open from May 21 to November 22.
+The trail is open from May 21 to November 22, and unlicensed vehicles are permitted.

 Photos of North & Middle Fork of the Swan River